raganwald-deprecated/homoiconic/2008-10-31/songs_of_the_cardinal.markdown

 	end
 	  => 625

-As you can see, once you have a defined a cardinal, you can create an infinite variety of methods that have thrush-like syntax--a method that applies a value to a block--but you can modify or augment the _semantics_ of the block in any you want.
+As you can see, once you have a defined a cardinal, you can create an infinite variety of methods that have thrush-like syntax--a method that applies a value to a block--but you can modify or augment the _semantics_ of the block in any way you want.

 In Ruby terms, you are meta-programming.
 In Smullyan's terms, you are *Listening to the Songs of the Cardinal*.